sustacek/victron-node-red/README.md

 # victron-node-red-flows
-Node-RED flows for in Victron (D)ESS in Czech Republic / Europe
+Node-RED node and services for in Victron (D)ESS in Czech Republic / Europe.